Teskedsgubben/MiroSimulint/README.md

 # MiroSimulint

-This is a simulation library built on PyChrono.
-It can be used to build component based modules in a test environment.
+This is a simulation library built for creating modular constructions using a highly simplified interface.
+It supports different APIs and you only need to install support for the one you intend to use.

+**AGX Dynamics** API: Physics engine used for real time simulations and interactive controls, such as robots and vehicles.
+Requires a license file to use.
+**PyChrono** API: Used for simulations without interactive controls, that are made for recording video rather than real time.
+Free to install and use.

-To get this running:
+To get MiroSimulint running:
 ___

 ## Installing Programs